Pitbull terriers of all kinds are as wrapped in love and fame as they are infamy and fear – and the same is true of the Red Nose Pitbulls too.

 These dogs have a robust build and are hardy, able to withstand a lot of bumps and scrapes if they are running around making mischief.

-However, they’re also very clever, so it’s easy to mould their behaviour to suit the needs of you and your family.
+However, they’re also very clever, so it’s easy to mold their behavior to suit the needs of you and your family.

 And while many families indeed turn to a dog like this as a deterrent, a guard dog or a protector, a Red Nose Pitbull is just as apt to be a faithful friend to an elderly couple or someone with an active lifestyle of jogging and gym trips.